 Hertie School professor instrumental in launching the European Implementation Network (EIN).

-The European Implementation Network (EIN), co-founded by Başak Çali, Professor of International Law at the Hertie School of Governance, was launched on 2 December 2016.
+The European Implementation Network (EIN), co-founded by Başak Çali, Professor of International Law at the Hertie School, was launched on 2 December 2016.
 EIN is a non-governmental organisation established to connect NGOs, academics and practitioners working on the implementation of judgments of the European Court of Human Rights.
 Based in Strasbourg, EIN has partners in fifteen countries and growing.

 In this interview, Başak Çali explains how EIN works and what it aims to achieve.